Defined contribution health plans

 Looking for a more cost-effective and flexible way to offer health benefits to your employees?

 Rather than paying a portion of the costs to provide a traditional group health benefit like group health insurance, employers can control their costs by establishing a defined contribution health plan.
-You can implement these plans through the use of pre-funded accounts like a health savings account (HSA) or through a health reimbursement arrangement (HRA).
+You can implement these health benefit plans through the use of pre-funded accounts like a health savings account (HSA) or through a health reimbursement arrangement (HRA).

 What is a defined contribution health plan?

-They allow employees to be more involved in their health benefit plans, which is especially important given the rise in healthcare consumerism.
-With a defined contribution health plan, employees can select the individual health insurance plan of their choice and make payments toward healthcare costs out of their own finances upfront.
-Then, they can get reimbursed from the funds in their annual or monthly benefit allowance.
+With a defined contribution health plan, employers don’t need to pay for or manage a group plan.
+Some types of defined contribution plans, like HRAs, allow employees to select the individual health insurance plan of their choice and make payments toward healthcare costs out of their own finances upfront.
+Then, employers can reimburse them from the funds in their annual or monthly benefit allowance.

 How defined contribution health plans work

-• Step 2: Employees select and purchase the individual or family health plan that works best for their individual needs.
+- Step 2: Employees select and purchase the individual or family health plan that works best for their individual needs.
 Employees may purchase their own policy directly from any health insurance company, through a broker, private exchanges, or the HealthCare.gov or state Health Insurance Marketplaces.
 Depending on the employee's plan documents, employees may also purchase several other healthcare products and services that qualify as eligible expenses.

-• Step 3: The employer reimburses employees up to the amount of their defined contribution allowance, or the employee uses the funds in their HSA.
+- Step 3: The employer reimburses employees up to the amount of their defined contribution allowance, or the employee uses the funds in their HSA.

 Do defined contribution plans work for ALEs?

-In addition, it's important to note that employers must offer an affordable allowance to comply with the mandate.
+Employers must offer an affordable allowance to comply with the mandate.

 See the individual coverage HRA (ICHRA) in action with our free demo video